Turkish Wealth Fund to inject 21 bln lira capital to state banks

-ISTANBUL, May 11 (Reuters) - Turkey's sovereign wealth fund said on Monday that it launched works on increasing three state banks' core capital by a total of 21 billion lira ($2.97 billion) to support capital structure and adequacy.
+ISTANBUL, May 11 (Reuters) - Turkey's sovereign wealth fund said on Monday it moved to increase three state banks' core capital by a total of 21 billion lira ($2.97 billion) in an action aimed at supporting capital structure and adequacy.

 The Turkey Wealth Fund, which owns state-owned Ziraat Bank and a majority stake in Halkbank, will acquire a holding in Vakifbank as a result of the capital injection, the fund also said.